jl4282/csci-ua.0480-spring2016-010/slides/27/react-webpack-continued.markdown

 <section markdown="block">
 ## Move the Component into a Separate File

-Create a directory that will contain all our components.
+Create a directory in our project folder that will contain all of our components.
 Drop our <code>MyComponent</code> code there.
 Remember to export it... to make it available when using <code>require</code>.

 In <code>components/MyComponent.js</code>: